lmt-ventures/GCC-Lowcoder-Setup/README.md

     - Basic Tier
     - 1 GB of capacity is more than sufficient in our environment however if you face trouble then you can always adjust the capacity as necessary
     - Choose the same region as the VPC Network
-    - Then connect your redis instance to the VPC network created previously
+    - Set up Connection: connect your redis instance to the VPC network created previously

 ## Setting up the Node Service